lostechies/blog/_derickbailey/2014-03-13-build-a-local-webcam-with-webrtc-in-less-than-20-lines.md

 You&#8217;ll need a couple lines of HTML and to make it look nice, a bit of CSS, too.

-[gist id=9493718 file=webcam.html]
+{% gist 9493718 webcam.html %}

-[gist id=9493718 file=webcam.css]
+{% gist 9493718 webcam.css %}

 Note the use of the &#8220;autoplay&#8221; setting in the <video> element.
 Without this, you&#8217;ll just get a freeze frame from the video.
 The CSS just makes the video element huge, which is fun.

 ## How Well Does It Work?